Thailand - Random Thoughts Page 4

 Plumbing

-The whole country is plumbed with blue plastic pipe and it works very well.
+The whole country is plumbed with blue plastic pipe and there are advantages and disadvantages.
 It's light, durable and cheap and it's probably recyclable too.
+It's easy to work with and I have done lots of repairs in my own home.
+Most joints only need a little PTFE tape to make them watertight.

 Public Holidays